-To ensure academic integrity, ACHS requires students to take proctored final exams at appropriate intervals.
+To ensure academic integrity, ACHS requires students to take proctored final exams at appropriate intervals throughout their program.
 This verifies that the student who takes the exam is the same person who enrolled in the program and that the examination results will reflect the student’s own knowledge and competence in accordance with stated learning outcomes.
-Students can select an online or in-person proctor.
-In both situations, the exam is taken online.
-For online proctors, ACHS uses a third-party service called ProctorU.
+ACHS uses an online, fully automated proctoring service.
 All proctored exams are closed-book and have a 3-hour time limit.

 In order to ensure proctored exams occur at appropriate intervals, ACHS has designated specific courses that have proctored assessments (final exams in most cases).
-If a student elects the online proctoring option with ProctorU, students are required to schedule the exam in advance and pay the exam proctoring fee directly to ProctorU.
-Exam and other ACHS fees can be found on the ACHS website: https://www.achs.edu/other-fees
+ACHS pays for the proctoring cost directly for your first exam attempt in each course.

-Undergraduate courses with a proctored final exam are1:
+Undergraduate courses with a proctored final exam are*:

-Graduate courses with a proctored final exam are1:
+Graduate courses with a proctored final exam are*: